Lavender

 • Household uses like moth repellent and linen freshener

 Ancient Romans added lavender to baths for purification.
-Medieval herbalists used it for headaches and nervous disorders.
+Medieval herbalists relied on it for headaches and nervous disorders.
 Greek physicians applied lavender-infused oils to wounds.
 Traditional Chinese medicine valued it for calming the spirit and moving stagnant energy.

-Modern research backs many of these uses.
+Modern research supports many of these uses.
 Studies point to compounds like linalool and linalyl acetate for their potential in pain and inflammation management6.

 Smoking lavender offers another way to enjoy its calming properties.
-Many users report relaxation when adding it to herbal blends7.
-It pairs well with chamomile or mullein for a smooth, soothing smoke at home.
+Many users report a gentle sense of relaxation when adding dried flowers to herbal blends7.
+The mild, floral flavor pairs nicely with chamomile or mullein for a smooth, soothing smoke at home.
+It also works well as a base herb to mellow out stronger-tasting botanicals.
+The smoke itself is light and pleasant, making it a popular choice for beginners exploring legal herbal smoking.

 Individual responses vary.
 Consider your wellness goals and speak with a healthcare professional when trying new methods.